Networks for performing arts in Latin America

 The SUR academies provide Latin America artists with an independent space for research and development.
-These collaborations cast a light on the continent’s diversity, differences, and resources, and contributes to relate different social perspectives to each other again.
-Every year, artists from all over Latin America come together at the SUR academies and work together on the future of theater.
-Movement, the culture of remembrance, or confronting violence and social injustice are just a few of the subjects that are examined.
-An accompanying scholarship programme supports mobility.
+These collaborations cast a light on the continent’s diversity, differences, and resources while encouraging new views on different social perspectives.
+Every year, artists from all over Latin America come together at the SUR academies and work together on the future of theater: Movement, the culture of remembrance, or confronting violence and social injustice are just a few of the subjects that are examined.
+An accompanying scholarship program supports mobility.
 Projects pertaining to movement are supported by an accompanying stipend program.
-The academies are the initial spark toward cross-border alliances, collaborations, and projects while also serving as a platform for the search for aesthetic innovation.
+The academies are the initial spark toward cross-border alliances, collaborations, and projects while also serving as a platform that pursues aesthetic innovation.

 A dialog between art and society

-In “labs,” theater-makers conduct field research into their societal surroundings and experiment with new ideas.
-Emerging artists engage in dialog with renowned international artists in workshops, get to know each other’s work and can develop it further through feedback and critical examination.
-In addition, performances, lecture series and discussions take place, in which the public is invited to get to know innovative approaches.
+In “labs,” theater makers conduct field research into their societal surroundings and experiment with new ideas.
+Emerging artists engage in dialog with renowned international artists in workshops, get to know each other’s work, and develop their style through feedback and critical examination.
+In addition, performances, lecture series, and discussions invite the public to explore these innovative approaches.

 Theater – Dance – Live Arts